shelleyolivia/learn-tutorials/mirror/00-mirror-intro.md

 Welcome to the Blog Platform Tutorial.
 The goal of this tutorial is to introduce the Web 3 development process in the context of a full stack decentralized application.
 Specifically, we'll be bridging you from Web 2 to Web 3 by building a blog similar to [Mirror.xyz](https://mirror.xyz/) using a Web 3 stack.
 As you build, we'll introduce key concepts to help you scaffold your mental model and start adding Web 3 skills into your toolbox.

-## Prerequisites
+## Prerequisites 🪜

 If you know how to program and have [JavaScript](https://www.javascript.com/) experience, you'll be able to complete the tutorial.
 Having said that, you'll be more comfortable if you have some experience with [TypeScript](https://www.typescriptlang.org/), [React](https://reactjs.org/), and [Next.js](https://nextjs.org/).
-Moreover, while you may not have built full stack Web 3 applications before, hopefully you have used a crypto wallet like [MetaMask](https://metamask.io/) and you're familiar with basic blockchain concepts like public address, private keys, and signing transactions.
+Moreover, while you may not have built full stack Web 3 applications before, hopefully you have used a crypto wallet like [MetaMask](https://metamask.io/) and you're familiar with basic blockchain concepts like public addresses, private keys, and signing transactions.

 If any of that sounds unfamiliar, or the idea of engaging with those concepts sounds daunting at this point in your learning, we recommend starting with the [Solana Wallet](https://learn.figment.io/tutorials/solana-wallet-intro) tutorial before completing this one.